zivnadel/quotes-demo-app/README.md

 # Running and Usage

-You can simply visit the app in the gh-pages [website](https://quotes-demo-app.netlify.app).
+You can simply visit the app in the [website](https://quotes-demo-app.netlify.app).

 Or, you can download and install the app, to run it locally: